Digital-Business-Council/Digital-Business-Council.github.io/pages/service-provider-zone/provider-benefits.md

 # Benefits for Service Providers

-Einvoicing results in more effective and higher quality data exchanges between various (existing and new) solutions and services.
+eInvoicing results in more effective and higher quality data exchanges between various (existing and new) solutions and services.

 A simplified and coherent set of standards reduces the technological burden for solution and software providers.